 Linda Vista Library 1281 Bryant Street

-The following is the expected schedule for Pasadena Non-Potable Water Project, known also in the past as Recycled Water Project:
+The following is the expected schedule for Pasadena Non-Potable Water Project, formerly known as the Recycled Water Project:

 2012 - RECYCLED WATER PLANNING STUDY

 2015 - 2016 - COMPLETE DESIGN, OBTAIN FUNDING AND PERMITS